 This webinar will focus on the ways that CMOs are working to influence the health of organizations and their stakeholders (including not only employees, but customers and broader social stakeholders).
 We hope to look at new, innovative solutions CMOs are using to address health in business (beyond traditional occupational safety or wellness programs), to understand the cutting-edge ways that health is being brought into business.

-James Aw, MD, is Chief Medical Officer at OMERSwhere he provides medical expertise on health and wellness for employees, plan members, portfolio companies and investments in healthcare.
-Dr. Aw is part time faculty in the Division of General Internal Medicine at Johns Hopkins University in Baltimore, MD.
-He has over 20 years of experience in corporate health and occupational medicine including disability management, critical incident planning, infectious diseases in the workplace, industrial hygiene, wellness and disease management programs.
+Dr. James Aw is the Chief Medical Officer for OMERS, a Canadian public pension fund headquartered in Toronto, Ontario, where he provides medical expertise on health and wellness for employees, plan members, portfolio companies and investments in healthcare.
+In addition, he is part-time faculty in the Division of General Internal Medicine at Johns Hopkins University (2011- present).
+He has 20+ years of experience in corporate health and occupational medicine including disability management, critical incident planning, infectious diseases in the workplace, industrial hygiene, wellness, and disease management programs.

 Chris Myers, PhD, is Associate Professor of Management and Medicine at Johns Hopkins Carey Business School with a joint faculty appointment at Johns Hopkins School of Medicine.
 He is also an HBHI core faculty member.
 Learn More

 Curry Cheek, MD, MBA, MPH ‘23, is a Resident Physician in the Occupational and Environmental Medicine Residency Program at Johns Hopkins Bloomberg School of Public Health.
 She was a member of the HBHI Graduate Institute's Spring '22 cohort.
 Learn More

 Moderated by faculty members and jointly hosted by the Bloomberg School of Public Health, the Carey Business School, the School of Nursing, and the School of Medicine, the series is open to all.
 Indeed, we invite you to spread the word as we seek participants both inside and outside of Johns Hopkins, including the business world.